 Upon better coping, exercise can be slowly advanced to a medium level and a higher level in a year, if possible.
 A physically healthy person should get at least 150 minutes of physical activity per week and with 30 minutes of that to be a vigorous activity.

-Why is it good for you: Forget about the past where actions based on good thoughts went unappreciated.
+Why these are good for you: Forget about the past where actions based on good thoughts went unappreciated.
 It’s time to surround yourself with people that bring you a healthy dose of sunshine and laughter into your life.

 Easy tips: Surround yourself with people you enjoy and stay connected with family, friends and the community.
 Giving gifts with a personal touch like a cake from your latest homemade recipes, is a great way to start with for anniversaries and important dates.

 Which are your favorite guidelines from above?
 Do you have any life advice that you are embracing close to heart?
-Drop your comment below and share with our loving community so as quoted by Robert Browning “Grow old along with me!
+Drop your comment below and share with our loving community your Personal Home Care Tips for Aging Well.
+So as quoted by Robert Browning “Grow old along with me!
 The best is yet to be”! <3